 I am not sure if I will get time to look other Big data technologies but its seriously good stuff and along with DevOps and Machine Learning, Big Data is probably the hottest technology at this moment.

 If you also want to learn Big data in 2020, you can check The Ultimate Hands-On Hadoop --- Tame your Big Data! course.

 If you need more choices you can also check my list of shortlisted courses to learn Apache Spark for Java developers from Udemy and Pluralsight.

-That's all about what to learn in 2019.
+That's all about what Java Programmer should learn in 2020 to become a better Developer.
 As I have said, Technology changes with rapid speed and the biggest challenge for programmers are to keep themselves up-to-date.

 10 Unit testing and Integration testing tools for Java devs